Skip to content

 Option I: Create an Enrichment Datastore with a new Connection

-If the toggles for Use an existing enrichment datastore and Use an existing connection are turned off, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.
+If the toggles for Use an existing enrichment datastore is off and Use an existing connection is turned on, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.

 Step 1: Add connection details for your selected enrichment datastore connector.